 Stay safe with World Nomads travel safety alerts - follow us

-7 year old Canadian boy rescued alive after snow plow buried him outside his Montreal home. http://bit.ly/eq1SPu Watch those snow plows!about 5 years ago
+7 year old Canadian boy rescued alive after snow plow buried him outside his Montreal home. http://bit.ly/eq1SPu Watch those snow plows!over 6 years ago

 Recommended vaccinations for Montréal

 Diphtheria is a serious throat infection, which infects from person-to-person through the air.
 The vaccination should be less than 10 years old otherwise a booster is needed.